Human skeletons unearthed in Quiapo

-Police on Wednesday discovered a stockpile of human skeletons at an abandoned house inside the Islamic Center in Quiapo, Manila on Wednesday.
+Police on Wednesday discovered a stockpile of human skeletons at an abandoned house inside the Islamic Center in Quiapo, Manila.

 Barangay 648 Officer-In-Charge Chairman Sultan Yosuf Guinto said the mass grave was unearthed after some passersby complained of the foul odor emanating from a concrete slab under the stairs of a two-story house.

 He said at least five persons may have been buried in the area.
-Cement was poured on each victim and the bodies were them piled atop each other.
+Cement was poured on each victim and the bodies were then piled atop each other.

 Investigator PO2 Jonathan Ruiz said they have invited pathologists, DNA specialists and anthropologists from Camp Crame to help them identify the victims.
 He said the Manila Police District Scene of the Crime Operatives do not have the expertise to inspect human skeletons.